slds157/ASD-Group2/README.md

 The ASD-Group2/src/java/uts/asd has all the servlet file and model file.
 Order.java and payment.java is written by Jie Kang, Product.java is written by Tuan-Phung.

 The ASD-Group2/src/java/uts/asd/controller has all the servlet file.
 CreateOrderServlet.java, CreatePaymentServlet.java, OrderListServlet.java, PaymentListServlet.java is written by JieKang.
-TestCart.java is written by Han No Ko.

 The Asd-Group2/src/java/uts/asd/model/dao directory has some database configuration file, the OrderManager.java and Paymentmanager.java is written by JieKang.

-Cart.java is written by Han No Ko.
+src/java/uts/asd/controller/TestCart.java, src/java/uts/asd/model/Cart.java and web/Cart.jsp are written by Han No Ko